-Moran is a longtime accompanist to A-list artists like Glenn Ligon, Joan Jonas and Stan Douglas, and his work in the visual arts began to clarify the fact that he was evolving beyond the musical realm.
-That was most obvious, of course, in the two large-scale installations he created at the ICA, but more subtly in his immersive soundscapes for Jonas’s video and performance pieces at the 2017 Venice Biennale; they hardly could have existed without Moran.
+A longtime accompanist to A-list artists like Glenn Ligon, Joan Jonas and Stan Douglas, Moran’s work in the visual arts began to clarify the fact that he was evolving beyond the musical realm.
+That was most obvious, of course, in the two large-scale installations he created at the ICA, but more subtly in his immersive soundscapes for Jonas’s video and performance pieces at the 2017 Venice Biennale; they hardly could have existed without him.

 In haunting film works made with Ligon, Moran’s icy sonic shards cut through the viewer’s psyche in a way that visuals alone never could.
-Moran crafts emotional sonic landscapes that alter and reveal the visual experiences they inhabit.
-To suggest the work is mere enhancement gives it short shrift; truly, it generates a parallel experience, apart from the source, that makes it something of its own.
+His work conjures an emotional sonic landscape that alters and reveals the visual experience it inhabits.
+To suggest his work is mere enhancement gives it short shrift; truly, it generates a parallel experience, apart from the source, that makes it something of its own.

 In the big, bright expanse of LeWitt’s dizzyingly prescriptive imaginings, my earbuds made a comfortably familiar experience strangely off-kilter.
 (And you will need headphones, as well as your phone.
 If I can offer a suggestion to the museum, broadcasting the soundtrack in the space out loud, with a dip in intensity of the lighting, would make it all the more transformative.)
 Nonetheless, Moran’s music — spare, free-form piano, for the most part languid and somber with a few peppy breaks — made for an emotional overlay to LeWitt’s tightly-formal pieces that I hadn’t expected.